sekwah41/Advanced-Portals/README.md

 Advanced Portals
 ================

-An advanced portals plugin for bukkit
+An advanced portals plugin for bukkit made by sekwah41